-For example, such situations can occur when more than one materialized view is based on a master table or master materialized view and one of the following conditions is true:
+For example, such situations can occur when multiple materialized views are based on a master table or master materialized view and one of the following conditions is true:

 - One materialized view is not configured for automatic refreshes and has not been manually refreshed for a long time. - One materialized view has an infrequent refresh interval, such as every year (365 days). - A network failure has prevented an automatic refresh of one or more of the materialized views based on the master table or master materialized view. - A network or site failure has prevented a master table or master materialized view from becoming aware that a materialized view has been dropped.